Muskeg: In fiction

 In Jack London's short story, "Love of Life," the starving protagonist eats muskeg berries along the trail.
 "A muskeg berry is a bit of seed enclosed in a bit of water.
 In the mouth the water melts away and the seed chews sharp and bitter.
 The man knew there was no nourishment in the berries, but he chewed them patiently with a hope greater than knowledge and defying experience."

-Also, in Rick Riordan's young adult novel The Son of Neptune, one of the protagonists accidentally gets swallowed by muskeg soil as a trap laid by the Earth goddess Gaia.

-Gordon Lightfoot references muskeg in his song "Canadian Railroad Trilogy".

 In Martha Ostenso's novel Wild Geese, the land owned and beloved by the antagonist plays an important role: